pikarpov-LANL/Sapsan/docs/joss/paper.md

 * __Model Input:__ low fidelity velocity (*u*), vector potential (*A*), magnetic field (*B*), and their respective derivatives at a set timestep in the future.
 * __Model Output:__ velocity stress tensor ($\tau$) at the matching timestep in the future, which effectively represents the difference between large and small scale structures of the system.

-In Figure 2, it can be seen that ML-based approach significantly outperforms DS subgrid model in reproducing the probability density function, e.i. statistical distribution of the stress tensor.
+In Figure 2, it can be seen that ML-based approach significantly outperforms DS subgrid model in reproducing the probability density function, i.e. statistical distribution of the stress tensor.
 The results are consistent with [@king2016].

 ![Predicting turbulent stress-tesnor in statistically-stationary isotropic MHD turbulence setup.
 The outmost left plot compares the original spatial map of the stree-tensor component to the plot in the middle depicting the predicted spatial map.
 The plot on the right presents probability density functions (PDF), i.e. distributions, of the original stress-tensor component values, the ML predicted values, and the conventional DS subgrid model prediction.](JHTDB.png)